OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ![Hello World Disassembly](Images/Chapters/0x05c/helloworld_stringfromjni.jpg)

 Not a lot of code there, but you should analyze it.
-The first thing you need to know is that the first argument passed to every JNI is a JNI interface pointer.
+The first thing you need to know is that the first argument passed to every JNI function is a JNI interface pointer.
 An interface pointer is a pointer to a pointer.
-This pointer points to a function table—an array of even more pointers, each of which points to a JNI interface function (is your head spinning yet?).
+This pointer points to a function table: an array of even more pointers, each of which points to a JNI interface function (is your head spinning yet?).
 The function table is initialized by the Java VM and allows the native function to interact with the Java environment.

 ![JNI Interface](Images/Chapters/0x05c/JNI_interface.png)